Made for the Stage

-A course designed for those students who wish to pursue the study of percussions.
+Extracurricular activity for those students who wish to pursue the study of percussions.
 Emphasis is placed on technical skills development and the study of a variety of instrumental music.
-It will also emphasize technique development, study of a variety of band literature, and solo and small ensemble experience.
-Students will learn to create a unique sound while performing intricate marching skills and techniques.
+Students learn to create a unique sound while performing intricate marching skills and techniques.

-Provides a vehicle to help girls to build leadership skills and develop self-esteem, and interpersonal skills.
-The program will focus on issues such as general health, relationship building, service, leadership development, mental health, technology and coding.
-Skill building activities will focus on developing study skills, goal setting and etiquette.
+Through a partnership with Girl Scouts of America, girls build leadership skills, develop self-esteem, interpersonal skills and a love for science, technology, and math.
+The program focuses on issues such as general health, relationship building, service, leadership development, mental health, technology and coding.
+Skill building activities focus on developing study skills, goal setting and etiquette.

-Provides a vehicle to help boys to build leadership skills and develop self-esteem, and interpersonal skills.
-The program will focus on issues such as general health, relationship building, service, leadership development, mental health, technology and coding.
+Cultivates leadership skills, self-esteem, critical thinking, problem solving and interpersonal skills for boys.
+The program focuses on issues such as general health, relationship building, service, leadership development, mental health, technology and coding.
 Skill building activities will focus on developing study skills, goal setting and etiquette.

 A unique program designed to introduce children/youth to the analytical thinking process of chess.
 Chess teaches children from an early age that their choices have consequences both good and bad.
 Thinking your moves through and trying to play the best move that you can is rewarding, while playing too quickly, and rushing your decisions can have negative repercussions.